IQSS/dataverse/doc/sphinx-guides/source/developers/configuration.rst

 Adding a JVM Setting
 ^^^^^^^^^^^^^^^^^^^^

-Whenever a new options gets added or an existing configuration migrated to ``edu.harvard.iq.dataverse.settings.JvmSettings``, you will attach the setting to an existing scope or create new sub-scopes first.
+Whenever a new option gets added or an existing configuration gets migrated to ``edu.harvard.iq.dataverse.settings.JvmSettings``, you will attach the setting to an existing scope or create new sub-scopes first.

 - Scopes and settings are organised in a tree-like structure within a single enum ``JvmSettings``.
 - The root scope is "dataverse".
 - All sub-scopes are below that.
-- Scopes are parted by singular dots.
+- Scopes are separated by dots (periods).
 - A scope may be a placeholder, filled with a variable during lookup.
-(Named object mapping)
+(Named object mapping.)

 Any consumer of the setting can choose to use one of the fluent ``lookup()`` methods, which hides away alias handling, conversion etc from consuming code.
-See also the detailed JavaDoc for these methods.
+See also the detailed Javadoc for these methods.

 Moving or Replacing a JVM Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^